 For creators who earn their livelihood — either in part or totally — from the content they produce, taking a break means losing money.
 Missing a day on stream or a week with no new video upload can mean loss of subs, followers, and views and consequently income from ads, sponsors, and donations.
 Even if you can take a week off, that doesn’t mean you can afford a vacation to Maui or Tahoe or whatever destination would offer you peace.

 Managing Financial Workload

 Advice we’ve heard over and over again from content creators is that relying on content creation as your primary or sole source of income is a bad idea.
 It’s not that you can’t make money or that you shouldn’t dream big, but rather that getting paid a living wage in this space is nearly impossible.
-Only 3.5% of YouTubers and less than 1% of Twitch streamers make minimum wage or better from their work.
+Only 3.5% of YouTubers and about 0.01% of Twitch streamers make minimum wage or better from their work.